barriosjorge/gmt_docs/src/software_development/installation.rst

     BOOTPROTO=none
     ONBOOT=no

-3. Check the Hardware Address of the selected EtherCAT network interface
+3. Check the Hardware Address (MAC) of the selected EtherCAT network interface

   .. code-block:: bash